santisq/PSCompression/docs/en-US/New-ZipEntry.md

 ## DESCRIPTION

 The `New-ZipEntry` cmdlet can create one or more Zip Archive Entries from specified paths.
-The type of the newly created entries are determined by their path, for example, if a path ends with `\` or `/`, the entry will be created as a `Directory` entry, otherwise it will be an `Archive` entry.
+The type of the created entries is determined by their path, for example, if a path ends with `\` or `/`, the entry will be created as a `Directory` entry, otherwise it will be an `Archive` entry.

 Entry paths (arguments of the `-EntryPath` parameter) are always normalized, a few examples of how paths are normalized: